Acetaminophen

 Special Advise

-If you have a high fever or signs of infection after using ACETAMINOPHEN for more than three days or if pain persists after using ACETAMINOPHEN for more than five days, please consult a doctor.
+If you have a high fever or signs of infection after using Acetaminophen for more than three days or if pain persists after using Acetaminophen for more than five days, please consult a doctor.

 Patients Concern